Here are some common terms you may encounter as you embark upon your window and door project.

-Double Hung: Double hung windows have two movable sash which operate vertically.
+Double Hung: Double hung windows have two movable sashes which operate vertically.
 Double hung sash are held in an open position with the use of coil spring block and tackle balancing devices.

 Drip Cap: A formed aluminum or vinyl piece which is installed at the top of windows and doors that allows water to run off the casing of the unit instead of seeping around the casing and into the unit.

-Energy Panel (EP): Formerly called an RDG - removable double glazing, is a piece of glass annealed or tempered, and finished on the edges by a surround.
+Energy Panel (EP): Formerly called an RDG – removable double glazing – this is a piece of glass annealed or tempered, and finished on the edges by a surround.
 EPs are applied to windows or doors and rest on the glazing stop.
 EPs offer the homeowner added energy efficiency.

 Escutcheon: A decorative door handle plate attached to the stile directly behind the handle(s).
 Generally square or rectangular shaped.

-Field Measurement Guide: A form that is filled out prior to ordering the Clad Magnum Double Hung Replacement System with Panning to ensure the correct sized unit is assembled at the factory.
+Field Measurement Guide: A form that is filled out prior to ordering the Clad Magnum Double Hung Replacement System with Panning to ensure the correct size unit is assembled at the factory.

 Finger-Joint: A series of fingers machined into the ends of two pieces of lumber to be joined together.
 They are then held firmly in position by adhesive.
-Finger jointed wood is very strong and has a lesser chance of warping than does a clear piece of wood the same length.
+Finger jointed wood is very strong and has a less of a chance of warping than does a clear piece of wood the same length.